ChokoGroup/batocera-CHA/README.md

 - On rare ocasions, SD card and eMMC change order at boot (no idea why).
 When that happens, an error message is displayed asking to unplug the power cable and try again a couple of minutes later.

 - Sometimes a game crashes when starting, going back to UI (Emulation Station or RetroArch).
 Trying again usually runs the game without issues.
 This usually happens when changing games frequently.

+- Upgrading fails if screensaver is activated while downloading / upgrading.